On Friday 2 September Baidu launched its new Android-based mobile OS called “Baidu Yi” (Yi meaning Simple) at the Baidu World event in Beijing.

 Baidu Yi’s music app also integrated to Baidu’s extremely popular Ting service, which launched earlier this year and received very positive reviews.

 Baidu also has some good Android apps that have been available for a while that it can now integrate into its new Baidu Yi platform, such as its input-method editor (IME) for typing or hand-drawing Chinese characters.

-Baidu Yi will offer direct competition to Alibaba’s recently launched mobile OS called AliYun.
-The company began discussions with Qualcomm to develop internals for low-end smartphones this summer, and it’s also working on bringing a branded tablet to market before the end of the year.
+Baidu Yi will offer direct competition to Alibaba’s recently-launched mobile OS called AliYun.
+The company began discussions with Qualcomm to develop internals for low-end smartphones this summer, and it is also working on bringing a branded tablet to market before the end of the year.